jrdnbradford/The-Office-US/README.md

 # *The*-*Office*-US
 This repo contains JSON structured data concerning NBC's mockumentary series [*The Office* (U.S. version)](https://www.nbc.com/the-office).

-Developers, programmers, and others who are fans of the series can use this data to generate insights about the series.
+Developers, programmers, and others who are fans of the series can use this data to generate insights.

 **This repo is neither authorized by nor affiliated with NBC or *The Office* in any way.**